-"I join the community in order to learn and to be a member.
+"I join a community in order to learn it [what God is asking of me].
+And I am a member.
 Before I am ever a leader, I am a member of a community.
 No one, absolutely no one, in religious life has a vocation to be a leader.
 We have no hierarchy.
 Everyone has a vocation to be a member, and certain members are asked at certain times to take on the responsibility of leadership, but no one has the vocation to be president of the community.
 No one.
 Everyone has a vocation to be a member of a community.
 So we approach this membership as the most important part of our spiritual life."